karooolis/til/javascript/idiomatic-javascript-expressions.md

 ## Summary

 Idiomatic expresions are cool!
-They are more expressive and thus take less code to write but are just as easy to read and understand.
+They are expressive and thus take less code to write but are just as easy to read and understand.
 However, some examples above are more intuitive than others.
-For this reason I will use the less intuitive examples (#3 and #4) sparingly while from now on I will try to find any situation where idiomatic expressions presented in examples #1 and #2 could be used.
+For this reason, I will use the less intuitive examples (#3 and #4) sparingly while for others (#1 and #2) I will look for any opportunity to take advantage of.

 ### Credits